SiSTR0/FTPS5/README.md

 ## Known issue
 Forking webkit process causes a kernel panic when the console is shut down.

-Build with `make PERSIST=0` to avoid it but persistence will be lost.
+Use FTPS5-NP.elf to avoid it but persistence will be lost.

 ## Credits: